Megakuul/Battleshiper/docs/SETUP.md

 ### Build

-First compile the lambda functions:
+First compile the lambda and web functions:
 ```bash
 sam build
 ```

+(data displayed on the frontend (e.g. link to the github app) can be customized in the `web/.env` file)

 ### Deploy